jadedanial/point-of-sale/README.md

 # Technology Used

-This project was built using Python 3.10.4 and Django 4.0.3 and uses the following technologies:
+This project was built using Python and PyQt5 and uses the following technologies:

 - PyQt5==5.15.6 - For building the GUI.
 - psycopg2==2.9.3 - PostgreSQL adapter for Python.